BerkeleyLab/gasnet/docs/memory_kinds.md

 platforms, and AMD does not claim any 32-bit CPU support at all.
 Therefore, this work currently supports only x86-64 and ppc64le.

-For any configurations that do not meet all of the configure-testable requirements outlined above, support for corresponding kind(s) in the current implementation will be disabled (or `configure` will fail if it was passed a failing `--enable-kind-[kind]`).
-Specifically, `GASNET_HAVE_MK_CLASS_[KIND]` will be undefined and attempts to create device segments will fail at runtime.
+For configurations on an unsupported CPU architecture which otherwise appear to to satisfy the configure-testable requirements above, a warning will be issued.
+In the case that `--enable-kind-[kind]` was passed but a testable requirement other than CPU architecture is not satisfied, `configure` will fail.
+In other cases lacking prerequisites, `GASNET_HAVE_MK_CLASS_[KIND]` will be undefined and attempts to create device segments will fail at runtime.
 Future releases are expected to eventually include a "reference implementation" that will allow creation of device segments on a wider range of platforms and